-Travaasa Austin sommelier, Edward Morgan, embarked on a two-week long journey through Italy, learning the intricacies of Italian winemaking along the way.
+Travaasa Austin Certified Sommelier, Edward Morgan, embarked on a two-week long journey through Italy, learning the intricacies of Italian winemaking along the way.
 His adventure thus far has taken him through Piedmont and Veneto.
 Here is an excerpt from his incredible Italian saga highlighting his time in the Veneto region.

 We arrived late last night and had a powerhouse dinner with the winemaker and enologist of the Bolla Family Winery.
 Waking just after sunrise to get a run in, the glazed laterite stone floor was still cold from the night before as I made my way to the large shuttered window.
 I took in the landscape for a moment – it isn’t every day you have the opportunity to bed down in a 15th century estate with the undulating hills of central Italy as the backdrop.
 I have to remind myself now and again where I am on these adventures.
 Not because I have some sort of retro-grade amnesia or too much strong drink but because I need to remember to hold on to a moment this special.